hmxlabs/hplx/README.md

 Specifying `--available-memory` will override any automatic detection of the available memory and use the specified value

-Specifying `--use-smt` will count the number of CPUs including SMT (Hyperthreading) if available
+Specifying `--use-smt` will count the number of CPUs including SMT (Hyperthreading) if available Note that if using SMT then the `--use-hwthread-cpus` must be passed to `mpirun` also.

 Specifying `--output-jsonlines` will output the results in JSON lines format.
 If not specified the results will be output in CSV format.